fsagini/zoning-api/docs/deep-resolution.md

 ## FAQ

 **Q: What HTTP status codes should I return?** Our service considers any status code between 200 and 299 as a success.
 Other status codes will be considered as a failure, and we will retry the delivery.

-**Q: What if my endpoint is temporarily down?** Our service will retry failed deliveries using an exponential backoff strategy.

 **Q: How can I verify that the request came from your service?** We include a signature in each HTTP header.
 You can use this signature to verify that the request came from our service.